Demographic-aware fine-grained visual recognition of pediatric wrist pathologies: Methods

 The final output $y$ aggregates information across multiple scales and token types.
 When using external attributes as metadata, these are encoded as vectors and embedded using a fully connected non-linear function \( f : \mathbb{R}^n \rightarrow \mathbb{R}^d \).

-To maintain the model’s ability to learn important visual features, especially when metadata is less informative or potentially overfitting, a regularization strategy is applied during training that progressively masks parts of the meta-information.
-This balances the reliance on both vision and auxiliary data.
+To prevent overreliance on metadata (and potential overfitting), we apply progressive metadata masking during training, forcing the model to learn robust visual features while still leveraging auxiliary signals.